WezomCompany/locale-handler/README.md

-# locale-handler
+# @wezom/locale-handler

-Locale handler for middleware with redirects
+> Locale handler for middleware with redirects